BON333/BON333/README.md

-- 👋 Hi, I’m @BON333
+-  Hi, I’m Hussein
-- 👀 I’m interested in ...
+-  I’m interested in Java, linux and cybersecurity.
-- 🌱 I’m currently learning HTML
+-  I’m currently learning Java.
-- 💞️ I’m looking to collaborate on ...
+-  I’m looking to collaborate on projects based on java.
-- 📫 How to reach me
+-  How to reach me: contact me on husseinfaquircontact@gmail.com
-- 😄 Pronouns:Supra/MClaren
-- ⚡ Fun fact:CR7>Messi
+-  Fun fact:CR7>Messi

 <!---
 BON333/BON333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.